kaungmyatlwin/static-boilerplate/README.md

 ### 1. Clone this repo.
 e.g: `git clone https://github.com/kaungmyatlwin/static-boilerplate.git`

-**quick tip** : If you're already in project directory, add `.` at the end of command to clone in that file.
+**quick tip** : If you're already in project directory, add `.` at the end of command to clone in current directory.

 ### 2. Install Dependencies
 Run `npm install`.
 This might take a minute.